nehalsin/antarik-padyatra/index.md

 ## WHY

-- अहं ब्रह्म अस्मि। See God in all.
-Best case of Padyatra.
+- अहं ब्रह्म अस्मि सर्वे अपि। All are Divine, so am I. Seeing God in all, can be experienced during Padyatra.
-- Health Recovery as worst case positive scenario.
+- Health Recovery (especially post Covid) as minimum excellent outcome.
-- Educational and environmental initiatives.
+- Educational and environmental activities exposure.

 ## SEEDS

 - Rare and indigenous
 - As per topology
-- Cross pollination with different people on ground
+- Cooperation with peoples

 ## KIT

-- Folding Light Mosquito Net
+- Mosquito Net
-- Threads
+- Threads/rope
 - Nail cutter
 - First Aid
 - Nails

 ## TEAM

-Self evolving group of friends, Core Team on foot
+Self evolving group of friends on ground with full online logistical support of online friends.

-Online planning, mapping, development, documentation, organization: Nehal & Team
+Online planning, mapping, development, documentation, organization.

 ## EXPENSES

-We advise Down to Earth modest approach during and in life too.
-Some contingency money can be kept in person.
+We advise Down to Earth modest approach during Pad-Yatra and life in general.
+Contingency money can be kept in person.
 However, we shall not be staying in commercial hotels or have commercial food.
-Spirit of AntarikPadyatra is spiritual journey for self purification and growth.
+Spirit of Antarik-Padyatra is spiritual journey for self purification and growth, in contrast to money or consumer mentality driven tourism.

-## FOOD Etc.
+## FOOD & Intake
-Intoxication, liquor, smoking and non veg food is not at all advised to explore and experience the real power of Yatra.
+Intoxication, liquor, smoking and non veg food is not at all advised, to explore and experience the real power of Yatra.

 ## DO'S

 - Prior planning with spontaneity
 - One bag with essentials
 - 2 pairs of clothes
-- Walk during Brahmamuhrt
+- Walk during Brahmamuhrt, during two hours before sunrise as it is refreshing.
+Walking after sunrise can be tiring.
 - Camps and meeting people in day time
-- Water refilling
+- Water refilling???

 ## DON'TS